rpeszek/my-blogs/posts/2021-06-28-polysemy-arrows.markdown

 The presentation (see the youtube link) also shows a general `ArrowFromEffects` arrow type that generalizes `Kleisli`, [_add_blank_target `Cokleisli`](https://hackage.haskell.org/package/comonad-5.0.8/docs/Control-Comonad.html#t:Cokleisli) (from _comondad_), and
 [_add_blank_target `Cayley`](https://hackage.haskell.org/package/profunctors-5.6.2/docs/Data-Profunctor-Cayley.html)
 (from _profunctors_).  `Cayley` plays an important role in _kernmantle_.
-As the interpretation target, it allows for isolating: the process-time computation (typically IO) and the config-time computation that can be used to analyze program configuration without running it.
+As the interpretation target, it allows for isolating: the process-time computation and the config-time computation that can be used to analyze program configuration without running it.

-I am in the process of absorbing this work.
-I may update this comment when I understand _kernmantle_ better.
+The ideas in the paper apply well beyond data-science workflows.
+I am still in the process of absorbing this paper and code.

 Separation between static and dynamic data is impossible when using monadic / ArrowApply computations.
 I will discuss this a little bit more in the [Creating Arrow Effects](#creating-arrow-effects) section of this post.